SEND Teacher for KS1 / KS2 Social, Emotional and Mental Health Provision

 ✨Tip Number 1

-Familiarise yourself with the SEND Code of Practice and be prepared to discuss how you've applied it in your previous roles.
-This will show that you understand the framework and can effectively support pupils with social, emotional, and mental health needs.
+Familiarise yourself with the SEND Code of Practice and be prepared to discuss how you have applied it in your previous roles.
+This will show your understanding of the framework and your commitment to supporting pupils with special educational needs.

 ✨Tip Number 2